 - The ABC representatives will prepare short briefs of groups’ applications for the board to be distributed at interviews.

 - The entire board will interview all of the groups during one weekend.
-Members of the SDA will also attend these interviews.
 Before each group is interviewed, representatives will quickly brief the board based on their meetings with applicant groups.

 - At the day of interviews, the ABC board will deliberate which groups to recommend to Phase 2 of the NGR Process.
-A group shall be recommended when a two-thirds (2/3) majority of ABC members vote to accept them.
+A group shall be recommended when a simple majority of ABC members vote to accept them.

 - Any remaining deliberations will be completed in the following week.